Rajczakowsky/blog-test/README.md

-# Twinkl Blog Exercise Application
+# Blog Exercise Application

-Welcome to the Twinkl Blog exercise application!
+Welcome to the Blog exercise application!

 ## Features